13 Animals With Big Heads

 Hippos are omnivorous animals, and the roots, leaves, and fruits of woodland plants, grasses, and fruits comprise most of their diet.

-These animals with large heads are recognized for their enormous size, razor-sharp teeth, and strong jaws, which they utilize for both defense and food.
+These large-headed animals are recognized for their enormous size, razor-sharp teeth, and strong jaws, which they utilize for defense and food.

 They are extremely deadly and aggressive wild animals.